phil-opp/blog_os/posts/DRAFT-paging.md

 ![translation of virtual to physical addresses in 64 bit mode](/images/X86_Paging_64bit.svg)

 The P4 entry points to a P3 table, where the next 9 bits of the address are used to select an entry.
 The P3 entry then points to a P2 table and the P2 entry points to a P1 table.
-The P1 entry, which is specified through bits 12–20, finally points to the physical page.
+The P1 entry, which is specified through bits 12–20, finally points to the physical frame.

 So let's create a Rust module for it!
 (TODO better transition)